thumbsup/thumbsup/README.md

 ## Password protection

 Amazon S3 buckets do not offer any type of authentication.
+If you want to protect your galleries, you can

+- deploy the galleries to UUID-based locations, like Dropbox shared galleries
+- use [CloudFront with signed cookies](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html) in front of S3
-However you can choose to deploy to another web server that offers password protection, such as HTTP Basic Auth.
+- deploy to another web server that offers password protection, such as Varnish/Apache/Nginx with `HTTP Basic Auth`

-An alternative is to deploy the galleries to UUID-based locations, like Dropbox shared galleries.

 ## Dev notes